f5devcentral/nginx-one-lab/docs/README.md

 ## Lab 5: Config Sync Group

 We can group multiple NGINX instances into a Config Sync Group where all instances within this group use an identical configuration.
-This lab will go through this feature.
+This lab will go through using this feature.

 ### Creating Config Sync Group